 One of the most influential war novels in any genre, The Forever War was inspired by Haldeman's time in Vietnam.
 The story follows William Mandella, a man from Earth conscripted to fight against the alien Taurans.
 Due to time dilation, when Mandella returns home, the world has changed drastically during his time away.

 The Forever War's sci-fi concept perfectly captures the alienation and disorientation many soldiers experience when returning to civilian life.
-It was followed by the sequels Forever Free and Forever Peace, as well as the novella A Separate War and the sequel Forever Free.
+It was followed by the novella A Separate War and the sequel Forever Free.